mydatamyconsent/go-sdk/docs/DocumentType.md

 ### NewDocumentType

-`func NewDocumentType(id string, categoryType DocumentCategoryType, subCategoryType DocumentSubCategoryType, name string, slug string, logoUrl string, supportedEntityTypes []SupportedEntityType, addedBy string, ) *DocumentType`
+`func NewDocumentType(id string, categoryType DocumentCategoryType, subCategoryType DocumentSubCategoryType, name string, slug string, logoUrl string, supportedEntityTypes []SupportedEntityType, addedBy string, payableAmount float64, ) *DocumentType`

 NewDocumentType instantiates a new DocumentType object This constructor will assign default values to properties that have it defined,